Royal Mail: Regulation

-The Royal Mail is regulated by Ofcom, while consumer interests are represented by the Citizens Advice Bureau.
-The relationship between the two bodies' predecessors (Postcomm and Postwatch) was not always good, and in 2005, Postwatch took Postcomm to judicial review over its decision regarding rebates to late-paying customers.
+Royal Mail is currently regulated by Ofcom, while consumer interests are represented by Citizens Advice.
+The Postal Services Act 2000 had set up Postcomm to regulate postal services, and Postwatch to represent consumer interests.
+The relationship between Postcomm and Postwatch was not always good, and in 2005, Postwatch took Postcomm to judicial review over its decision regarding rebates to late-paying customers.
+Postwatch merged with Energywatch in 2008 to form Consumer Focus, while Postcomm was merged into Ofcom under the Postal Services Act 2011.
+Consumer Focus later became Consumer Futures before being merged into the Citizens Advice Bureau in 2014.

 Royal Mail has, in some quarters, a poor reputation for losing mail despite its claims that more than 99.93% of mail arrives safely and in 2006 was fined £11.7 million due to the amount of mail lost, stolen or damaged.
 In the first three months of 2011, around 120,000 letters were lost.

 In July 2012 Ofcom consulted on a scheme proposed by Royal Mail to alter its delivery obligations to allow larger postal items to be left with neighbours rather than returning them to a Royal Mail office to await collection.
 The scheme was presented as offering consumers greater choice for receiving mail when not at home, that is if Royal Mail deliver items as per their stated contractual obligations and was said to follow Royal Mail research from a 'delivery to neighbour' trial across six areas of the UK that showed widespread consumer satisfaction.
 In a statement dated 27 September 2012, Ofcom announced it would approve the scheme after noting that more goods were being purchased over the internet and that Royal Mail's competitors were permitted to leave undelivered items with neighbours.
 People who do not wish to have parcels left with neighbours, or to receive those of others, can opt out by displaying a free opt-out sticker near their letterbox.
 Royal Mail remains liable for undeliverable items until they are received by the addressee or returned to sender.

 Ofcom suggested in October 2012 that the first and second class post systems could be replaced by a single class.
 The new class would be set at a higher price than the current second class, but would be delivered in a shorter time-frame.

 Royal Mail was fined £50 million by Ofcom in 2018 for breach of European Union competition law.
 Ofcom found that Royal Mail had abused its dominant position in 2014 in the delivery of letters.

+As of December 2023, Royal Mail has been fined a total of £58,303,936 for regulatory breaches according to the Violation Tracker UK website.